50 spacious and well-appointed guest rooms that are the perfect base for your stay in Dublin.

 Finished in 1938, and fully restored in 1988 after years of neglect, the Gardens feature the names of all Irish soldiers who gave their lives to the cause within the illustrated Harry Clarke manuscripts in the granite bookrooms.

 The War Memorial Gardens has hosted a number of official commemorative ceremonies, most recently honouring the centenary celebrations of the end of the war in 2018 with a ceremony attended by notable dignitaries including President of Ireland, Michael D. Higgins.

 USEFUL INFORMATION WHEN VISITING

 Admission to the War Memorial Gardens is free to the general public.

 Distance from West County Hotel

-The War Memorial Gardens are located only 4km from The West County Hotel or an 8 minute drive.
-Take Bus 26 at Chapelizod Bridge and get off at stop 1452.
-The War Memorial Gardens are a 3 minute walk from this stop.
+The War Memorial Gardens are located only 4km from West County Hotel or an 8 minute drive.
+Take Bus C1, C2, C3, C4 or 52 at Stop 2242 (The Oval, Palmerstown) and get off at stop 7435 (Memorial Gardens, Islandbridge).

 Contact details for War Memorial Gardens

 Address: Islandbridge, Dublin 8.

 Visit War Memorial Gardens on Social Media